CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

 - We researched different Kaggle data cards, going from three different sources to one.
 - Faced some difficulties from finding data to believing that we were being biased in the process.
 - We then decided to analyze these sources and create charts/tables to come to the conclusion of our hypothesis.
-- We tried to predict the popularity of music such as the genre, danceability, etc., based on the election years.
+- We tried to predict the popularity of music such as the genre, danceability, loudness, etc., based on the election years.

 ## Dataset